 - they are not shouting during the story

-- they are not preventing others to listen to the story
+- they are not preventing others from listening to the story

 Their comments and reactions are INVALUABLE for me to know if they are following the story or not.
 I have also noticed that allowing my students to react and get comfortable means they won’t need as many brain breaks.

 Asking students to “just listen and enjoy” is not always easy.
 Our school culture has created kids that can only pay attention when they have a piece of paper and pencil in hand, or when they are answering questions.
 Yet, little kids have a natural propensity to enjoy a good story.
 With lots of patience and modeling, and a lot of stories, some successful, some epic failures, I can really see the progress: